Floyd Mayweather Jr.: Mayweather vs. Pacquiao

 Mayweather fought Manny Pacquiao on May 2, 2015, at MGM Grand Garden Arena in Las Vegas, after several negotiations spread over years.
 Mayweather dictated the pace early, controlling range with the jab.
 His deft movement and pivoting made Pacquiao consistently miss, landing only 19% of his punches.
 Mayweather was able to counter Pacquiao with his right hand throughout the fight and won via unanimous decision with the scorecards reading 118–110, 116–112, and 116–112.
 The vast majority of media outlets (16/18) scored the bout in his favor.
-In the days following the fight, many observers felt the match failed to live up to expectations.
+Many observers felt the match failed to live up to expectations.
 Pacquiao told the media after the match that he was limited in the fight due to an injured right arm.
 Sports Illustrated reported that Pacquiao fought through a torn rotator cuff in his right shoulder, which will require surgery.
 Bob Arum revealed Pacquiao's injury to have been a persistent one dating back to 2008.
 Mayweather, who originally had no plans for a rematch with Pacquiao, told ESPN's Stephen A. Smith in a text that he would be open to a rematch after Pacquiao recovers from shoulder surgery, however as of 9 May 2015, Mayweather stated "Did I text Stephen A. Smith and say I will fight him again?
 Yeah, but I change my mind.
 At this particular time, no, because he's a sore loser and he's a coward."
 On July 6, 2015, the World Boxing Organization (WBO) stripped Mayweather of his welterweight championship because he was not permitted to hold titles in multiple weight classes, and because he failed to pay a sanctioning fee.